In A Million Years

 Locke contemplated this idea.
 In all the years he and Johnson had been partners, he had never known this man to put an idea into words unless he had a great deal of certainty behind it.
 Could what he is saying now be true?
 If it was, could there be any financial gain for the firm of Johnson & Locke in it?
 His continued silence brought a response from Johnson.

 “I know what you are thinking, Locke.
 Being the pragmatic person you are, you are looking for a monetary gain if my concept is accurate.
 Is that true?”

 “Someone has to look after the books, Johnson.”

 “And a fine job of it you do, Locke.
 If not for your rapacious side, I dare say we would not be in the position that we now occupy, but in this case, I have anticipated you.”

 “How so?” questioned a suddenly more attentive Locke.

-“If my theory proves accurate, we will be able to hire our services out to any person, and there will be plenty of them, who wishes to change the course of their family history or who simply wish to unburden themselves of a skeleton in their closet by changing one simple deed or the other.
-Who among us has not said ‘If only I had done this differently?’
+“If my theory proves accurate, we will be able to hire our services out to any person.
+There will be plenty of them who wish to change the course of their family history or who simply wish to unburden themselves of a skeleton in their closet by changing one simple deed or the other.
+Who among us has not said, ‘If only I had done this differently.’?
 None would be my guess.